GeunhwaJeong/haneul-new/nre/haneul_for_node_operators.md

 {p2p_address} {primary_address} {worker_address} {gas_price} {commission_rate} --gas-budget 10000
 ```

 After an address becomes a validator candidate, any address (including the candidate address itself) can start staking with the candidate's staking pool.
 Refer to our dedicated staking FAQ on how staking works.
-Once a candidate's staking pool has accumulated at least `haneul_system::MIN_VALIDATOR_JOINING_STAKE` amount of stake, the candidate can call `haneul_system::request_add_validator` to officially add themselves to next epoch's active validator set:
+Once a candidate's staking pool has accumulated at least `haneul_system::MIN_VALIDATOR_JOINING_STAKE` amount of stake, the candidate can call `haneul_system::request_add_validator` to officially add themselves to the next epoch's active validator set:

 ```
 haneul client call --package 0x3 --module haneul_system --function request_add_validator --args 0x5 --gas-budget 10000000